SuryawanshiDivya/SQL_LibraryDB-Analysis/README.md

 ### README.md

-# 📚 Library Management SQL Database
+# 📚 Library Management SQL Database and Analysis

 This project involves creating and analyzing a comprehensive library database using SQL.
 The database includes tables for books, authors, members, and borrowing records.
 Below are the key details: